MERNCraft/Nail-It/docs/md/30-Hitting-More-Than-Once.md

 ![Going through first pass off the `while` loop with the debugger](images/debugFirstPass.webp)

 You can see that the value of `force` has been set to `3`, and that `length` has been updated to `9`.
 The value of `nail` is still exactly what you code calculated on line 33.
-The nail is 12 units long.
+The nail is still 12 units long.

 6. Click on the Step Over button in the Command Palette, or press the `F10` shortcut.